Katherine Ellena, Advisor, Legal

 As the International Foundation for Electoral Systems' (IFES) legal advisor, Katherine Ellena is responsible for providing strategic leadership and technical assistance to IFES’ work on legal and regulatory frameworks for elections, electoral dispute resolution and electoral integrity.
 Ellena serves as the technical lead for IFES’ Legal Framework group and contributes to research initiatives and the development of tools and resources for IFES’ legal service line, as well as applied research initiatives in areas such as electoral leadership and cybersecurity in elections.

-Ellena provides direct technical legal assistance to IFES’ field programs globally, and has worked with election commissions, tribunals, courts, government interlocutors and civil society in Afghanistan, Cambodia, the Czech Republic, Kenya, the Maldives, Mexico, Myanmar, Nepal, Pakistan, Sint Maarten, Sri Lanka, The Gambia, and Ukraine.
+Ellena provides direct technical legal assistance to IFES’ field programs globally and has worked with election commissions, tribunals, courts, government interlocutors and civil society in Afghanistan, Cambodia, the Czech Republic, Fiji, Kenya, the Maldives, Mexico, Myanmar, Nepal, Pakistan, Sint Maarten, Sri Lanka, The Gambia and Ukraine.
+This has included direct assistance to legislative and regulatory drafting – including a suite of new election laws in Nepal following the passage of the 2015 Constitution – as well as training of lawyers, commissioners and civil society stakeholders.
 She also spent two years in New Delhi, India, with the IFES Gender and Law program.

 Before joining IFES, Ellena was the acting vice president of the United States New Zealand Council, supporting deeper political, trade and security connections between the U.S. and New Zealand.
 She was also a research associate with the U.S. Naval Postgraduate School’s Department of Defense Analysis, developing a global counter terrorism oral history archive with both U.S. and international special operations forces.